NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1AnalysisHandler.md

 ---

-title: "Rivet::AnalysisHandler"
+title: 'class Rivet::AnalysisHandler'
-summary: "The key class for coordination of Analysis objects and the event loop. "
+description: "The key class for coordination of Analysis objects and the event loop. "

 ---